-Okay, so this tends not to be a huge problem in the UK but if you are heading off skiing or snowboarding the UV light can be eight times stronger because of the way it reflects off the snow and/or ice - hitting your eyes from below as well as above.
+This tends not to be a huge problem in the UK, but if you are heading off skiing or snowboarding the UV light can be eight times stronger because of the way it reflects off the snow and/or ice - hitting your eyes from below as well as above.
 Wear sunglasses or goggles (and possibly a visor) specifically designed to help protect your eyes during winter sports.
 Exposure to sunlight can potentially damage parts of the eye increasing your long-term risk of conditions like cataracts and AMD.
 The College of Optometrists say people with light coloured eyes are more at risk.

 It's cold so you have the central heating on and/or sit near a heater.
 But sitting in a centrally heated room all day (and very probably staring at a screen whilst in it) puts you more at risk of dry and itchy eyes.
 Turn the heating down a fraction, open the windows for a few minutes regularly, use a humidifier which works to put moisture back into the air and drink plenty of fluids to help stop your eyes drying out.
-Sea buckthorn supplements have also been found to help ‘moisturise’ dry eye conditions.

 When the days get shorter and the nights draw in we tend to spend more time indoors watching tv or online.
 But if you are using a screen all day at work and then coming home to more screen time your eyes can feel the strain.
 Research shows we blink less when using a computer, close reading or watching any sort of blue screen from a tablet to the TV.
 A reduction in blinking means a decrease in tear production leaving your eyes feeling scratchy and dry.
 When using any screen the College of Optometrists recommends you look away from it every 20 minutes for 20 seconds to give your eye muscles a break.